 16. Baisakhi

 India is a land of rich traditions and Baisakhi as a festival is a great example of it.
-Celebrated by the Sikh community of Punjab and those around the world, this is a harvest festival of India that welcomes the season of rabi crops.
+Celebrated by the Sikh community of Punjab and those around the world, this is one of the major harvest festivals of India that welcomes the season of rabi crops.
 During this festival, a lot of joy and excitement is evident amongst the Sikh community, especially farmers who harvest rabi crops.

 As part of the festivities, there are community gatherings organized where people perform local folk dances such as Giddha, and Bhangra.